 Springfield’s Fed Med reports another death related to COVID-19

 SPRINGFIELD, Mo.
-(KY3) - Springfield’s Medical Center for Federal Prisons reports another inmate death related to COVID-19.
+(KY3) - Springfield’s Medical Center for Federal Prisoners announced the death of an inmate who tested positive for COVID-19 in October.

-Michael Ryle, 77, of Washington, D.C. contracted the virus on December 18.
-Doctors at a Springfield hospital treated him for a few days.
-He later returned to the prison where he died while receiving treatment.
-He suffered from pre-existing medical conditions.
+Andre Vasquez, 76, of Utah, died on January 14 at a Springfield hospital.
+Vazquez suffered from pre-existing medical conditions.

-A judge sentenced Ryle to 65 years for child sex crime convictions.
+A judge sentenced Vasquez to 41 years behind bars for the armed robbery of a credit union.

 The Bureau of Prisons will continue to provide daily updates and information on actions related to COVID-19 at www.bop.gov/coronavirus/index.jsp.